abemscac/pies-doc/docs/react/optimization-functions.md

 #### Preventing Variables From Being Redefined During Re-Render

-Sometimes we would want to use a non-primitive value (i.e. function) as the prop of a child component.
-Due to the fact that unmemoized values are redeclared during re-render, they'll actually point to different objects in each render, causing the `memo()` on the children to lose its effect.
+Sometimes we may want to use a non-primitive value (e.g. a function) as a prop for a child component.
+However, because unmemoized values are redeclared during re-render, they will actually point to different objects in each render, which can cause the `memo()` on the children to lose its effectiveness.

 To solve this problem, we can use `useMemo()` to memoize the value so that we always get the same object between renders.
 For example:

 ```tsx showLineNumbers
 import { useMemo } from 'react'